tuoc1226-maker/OCRLLM/README.md

 `pdfLLM` is a Retrieval-Augmented Generation (RAG) microservice that processes documents to allow querying, summarization, and chat-like interaction.
 It integrates document parsing, knowledge graph construction, semantic search, and LLM-based generation to offer advanced document intelligence.

+## Change Log

+- As of today, 07/27/2025, the app is now able to asynchronously upload/process multiple files.
+(Tested up to 5 more to be tested tomorrow).
+- Introducing "Categories" - you are now able to create categories for your application, and are able to create prompts custom to that category.
+- Introducing "Master Chat" and "Category Chat" - you are able to isolate chats to specific categories, and or initiate chats with the entirety of your "Knowledge Base"; although orchestration chain is still to be implemented, it "works".
+- Postgres is now used instead of state.json to manage and cache your sessions.
+Its all good baby baby.
+- Postgres docker conatiner runs on a different than usual port so if you have your own postgre installation, it won't mess with it.
+- Celery for the win.
+Processing is blazing fast now.
+Kinda surprised tbh.
+- OCR improvements are coming.
+I can honestly work on this for the rest of my life and there would still be improvements.
+So help. pls. {insert kevin hart stage meme here}

 ## Context Size of Models (Total, Input and Output)

 Using quantized models via Ollama will *severely* output the level of results you want.
 Context windows are therefore undetereminable for everyone's setup, but I can safely recommend OpenAI's gpt-4o-mini and text-embedding-3-small models as so cost effective that it is almost a no-brainer to use.